sdrobertw/tools-images-hikey960/README.md

 - To boot into fastboot mode everytime set switch 1 & 3 to ON state and switch 2 to OFF state.
-- To boot into fastboot mode at every alternate rebooot set switch 1 to ON and switch 2 & 3 to OFF state.
+- To boot into fastboot mode at every alternate reboot set switch 1 to ON and switch 2 & 3 to OFF state.
 - To boot into recovery mode set switch 1 & 2 to ON state and switch 3 to OFF state